 - I can make this trick tentatively (I can make it not every time, only under certain conditions).

 - The trick is in the process of training, and I plan to learn it (make a list of tricks that you are making at the moment and tricks that you are planning to learn in the nearest future).

 - Tricks that I don’t want to use (here there can be tricks that you can make, but they scare you, and also tricks that you cannot make and you are not ready to learn them).

 This table will allow you to understand what work you need to do in order to make the links between tricks.

 Analyse all these points.
 Thus, if your lists are too short and monotonous, maybe you need more time to work on your trick base.

 However, do not be very strict with yourself: very often you may learn transitions during the staging of the pole act.
 But at the same time the percentage of those minuses should not be very high, otherwise the training will be very long and hard.
 And maybe it would be better to use this time for perfection of your trick base.

 If you would like to stand out on the stage, and still are not very confident in execution of some tricks, try to start dancing at parties and at the dance school.
+Consider trying different styles of pole dance classes, for example contemporary or exotic.
+Or even try to invent your own.
 You can make an easier trick for this performance and nobody will judge you.
 You will get support from your colleagues and will feel your readiness for staging of your pole act.